rpe/rpe.github.io/_drafts/right-in-the-go-bag.markdown

 **Carabiners**.

+**Another Knife**.
+[Swiss Army Mountaineer](http://www.amazon.com/gp/product/B0007QCOU6/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B0007QCOU6&linkCode=as2&tag=myhomepag01ba-20).
+Did I mention knives are a good thing?
+The mountaineer has two blades, scissors, a toothpick, tweezers, a corkscrew, a bottle opener, a can opener, and more.
+It's the best balance between utility and weight you'll find in a Swiss Army knife.

 **Food**.
 [S.O.S.
 Rations Emergency Food Bar](http://www.amazon.com/gp/product/B004MF41LI/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B004MF41LI&linkCode=as2&tag=myhomepag01ba-20).
-When they get close to the 5-year expiration date, I'll bust the rations out for a family survival taste test.
+When they get close to the 5-year expiration date, I'll bust out the rations for a family survival taste test.
 I wonder how they work in the sous-vide machine?

 **Note Pads**.
 I use [Field Notes](http://www.fieldnotesbrand.com) notebooks.
 Their regular notebooks are made of normal paper.
 But the [expedition edition](http://fieldnotesbrand.com/colors/expedition/) uses some sort of magical indestructible synthetic paper.
 Perfect for the aftertimes.